tobermory/executive-glib/README.md

 and Event.
 We say abstract because user access to them is via an API only.
 No internal details of either type are revealed by [executive.h](src/main/include/executive/executive.h) --- no struct members are visible to calling code.
+Chapeau [David Parnas[(https://en.wikipedia.org/wiki/David_Parnas).

 The primary routines are: